georgelopez7/Spotify-Playlist-Generator/README.md

 ## Description

-This project is a script that creates a spotify playlist fro a user based on a user's inputted string.
+This project is a script that creates a spotify playlist based on a user's inputted string.

 ---
 ## Technologies